MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-AntiPhishPolicy.md

 ```

 ### -TargetedDomainActionRecipients
-The TargetedDomainActionRecipients parameter specifies the recipients to add to detected phishing messages when the TargetedDomainProtectionAction parameter is set to the value Redirect or BccMessage.
+The TargetedDomainActionRecipients parameter specifies the recipients to add to detected domain impersonation messages when the TargetedDomainProtectionAction parameter is set to the value Redirect or BccMessage.

 A valid value for this parameter is an email address.
 You can specify multiple email addresses separated by commas.